metafates/mangal/README.md

 ```

 > You can also cross build for windows, linux & macos
-> by running `cross-compile.py`
+> by running `cross-compile.py` (you will need Python 3)
 >
 > Built binaries will be stored in the `bin` folder

 ## Limitations

 Even though many manga sites will work,
-there exists some (serious) limitations to which sites could be added
+there exist some (serious) limitations to which sites could be added

 - Navigation layout should follow this model
     - Each manga have a separate page
-    - Manga page should have a some form of chapters list (not lazy loaded)
+    - Manga page should have some form of chapters list (not lazy loaded)
-    - Each chapter should have a separate reader page with all images
+    - Each chapter should have a separate reader page with all the images

 Some sites that work well